eayanar/eayanar/README.md

 ### Hi there 👋

+I work as RTL development engineer in Verilog.
+But I have interested towards APIs, Google apps Script and WebApp development

 <!--
 **eayanar/eayanar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.